 The Big Sarasota Pass borrow area design includes three cuts labeled B, C and D (Attachment Number 24).
 Cuts B and C are proposed as the initial sediment sources.
 Borrow Area B is a southern extension of the existing channel located offshore of Siesta Key.
-Borrow Area B contains approximately 299,000 cubic yards of beach compatible material and has an excavation elevation of -13.5 ft NAVD.
+Borrow Area B contains approximately 300,000 cubic yards of beach compatible material and has an excavation elevation of -13.5 ft NAVD.
 Borrow Area C is located within the ephemeral channel of Big Sarasota Pass and contains approximately 985,000 cubic yards of beach compatible material and has an excavation elevation of -13.5 ft NAVD.
-Contour dredging is proposed in borrow area D, located to the north of Cut C containing 458,000 cubic yards of beach compatible material and has an excavation elevation of -13.5 ft NAVD.
-Borrow areas C and D intentionally overlap at the seaward end of borrow area C as shown in the Attachment No. 24.
-The overlap section can be dredged when accessing borrow areas C or D and is necessary since these borrow areas may not be proposed for dredging during the same event.
+Contour dredging is proposed in borrow area D, located to the north of Cut C and has an excavation elevation of -15.5 ft NAVD.
 Attachment No. 27 provides the borrow area geotechnical information.
-Seagrasses were located in and nearby the proposed borrow areas during the 2014 benthic resource investigation of the project area.
-Potential impacts will be mitigated as described in Attachment No. 37 Seagrass Mitigation and Monitoring Plan.
+Seagrasses were located in the proposed borrow areas and respective mixing zone during the 2014 benthic resource investigation of the project area.
+The seagrasses will be avoided during construction and designated as no work zone, prohibiting dredging, placing pipeline/equipment, anchoring or spudding.
+The results of the benthic resource investigation are provided in Attachment No. 28-1.

 The New Pass borrow area is being proposed for future use to supplement nourishment of Lido Key from Big Sarasota Pass.
 New Pass has been used in multiple previous nourishments, including the 2015 Lido Key Nourishment Project that is currently being construction on Lido Key.
 The City of Sarasota (City) and Town of Longboat Key (Town) hold an inter-local sand sharing agreement to alternate use of the New Pass sand source.
 As the existing permit to dredge New Pass is expiring, the City and Town are currently coordinating with the FDEP on obtaining a new permit to periodically dredge New Pass and place the material on both shorelines in alternating events, under FDEP Permit File Number 0039755-003-JC, Sarasota County.
-With the anticipated

-New Pass dredging permit, the USACE and City are proposing to utilize New Pass under the New Pass dredging permit as a borrow source for the Lido Key HSDR project if the material is available and timing aligns for a Lido Key placement event in terms of the inter-local sand-sharing agreement.
+With the anticipated New Pass dredging permit as a borrow source for the Lido Key HSDR project if the material is available and timing aligns for a Lido Key placement event in terms of the inter-local sand-sharing agreement.